dylangchapman/cuda-100days/README.md

 ### Learnings:
 - Gained much better intuition on how CUDA threads operate by learning from the RGB image color inversion kernel from LeetGPU.
 Conceptually I understood the way the threads execute but the lack of true iteration in the CUDA code gave me a really hard time to sit down and write CUDA from no examples
-- Brushed up on the architecture of a traditional CPU.
-Tomorrow will go indepth in GPU architecture and its nuance
+- Brushed up on the architecture of a traditional CPU. need to go indepth in GPU architecture and its nuance

+### Challenges
+- Lack of electrical engineering knowledge makes truly understanding cpu and gpu architecture difficult

 ### Performance Observations:
 - No CUDA executions today as I am working on getting g4dn access